Getting Started

 Which provider should I install first?

-- Codex — strong at code reasoning (GPT-5.5).
-Good for targeted fixes and architecture critique.
+- Codex — strong code reasoning (GPT-5.5).
+The default workhorse for targeted reviews and architecture critique.

-- Ollama — local, private, zero-cost.
-Good when data can't leave your machine.
+agy).
+The Gemini CLI successor; good for a second opinion and larger-context reads. - Ollama — local, private, zero cost.
+Best when data can't leave your machine.

 # Codex (requires OpenAI account)